FalkorDB/docs/commands/graph.query.md

 ## Full-text indexing

-RedisGraph leverages the indexing capabilities of [RediSearch](/docs/stack/search/index.html) to provide full-text indices through procedure calls.
+FalkorDB leverages the indexing capabilities of [RediSearch](/docs/stack/search/index.html) to provide full-text indices through procedure calls.

 ### Creating a full-text index for a node label